8 Ways to Knit or Crochet for Charity

-2. Provide Comfort to Preemie Babies
+2. Provide Comfort to Premature Babies

 4. Provide for the Homeless

 If you've seen trees wrapped in handmade scarves, there's a reason.
 Community groups and churches are banding together to provide some much needed warmth to those who need it the most and leaving their handmade gifts in public areas-some even come attached with a kind, encouraging note.
 In Minnesota alone, a group of people attached more than 1,000 scarves in 21 different parks.
-If you'd like to donate more than scarves, go to WarmUpAmerica.org to find out how you can help those in need during the colder seasons.
+If you'd like to donate more than scarves, check out Warm Up America to find out how you can help those in need during the colder seasons.

-5. Help Dogs Get Adopted
+7. Help Dogs Get Adopted

 Throughout the years, animal shelters have faced a particular difficulty adopting out dark-coated canines.
 In fact, it's such a prevalent issue that it even has a name: "Black Dog Syndrome."
 To combat this prejudice and make the dogs more appealing to potential fur-ever homes, volunteers at the Scottish SPCA centers in Inverness and Caithness are knitting jumpers, sweaters, and hatwear for dogs up for adoption.
 So why not make something warm and snuggly for a puppy in need of a home?

-6. Comfort Animals Around the World
+8. Comfort Animals Around the World

 Here's a sweet story: The elephants in residence at the WildLife SOS Elephant Conservation and Care Center located in Northern India were experiencing chilly temperatures.
 To better accomodate them, the local villagers were quick to create several oversized blankets.
 You can research different wildlife sanctuaries and conservation centers, and ask if they are in need of warm goods.
 Who knew that you could put your creative skills to work for a good cause and help animals across the globe?